Cubed-Development/Modern-Warfare-Cubed-Documentation/docs/Making Modern Warfare Cubed/Weapons/Weapon Systems/weapon-system-two.md

 ### Upsides
 * Animations are set inside a json file
 * Animations can be applied with resource packs and reloaded
+* Easier to make more complex animations
+* Easier to read and modify

 ### Downsides
 * Porting from VS1 is difficult
+* Complex animations are still difficult to read and modify